You can read how we create illustrations here.

 Group #4.
 It’s necessary to feel the connection to the world around you

 A Jester.
 He is cheerful, energetic, impulsive – he opposes the established rules and norms.
-The brand tries to shift the accent so that the dull and ordinary things become fun and cheerful.
+The brand tries to shift the accent so that the boring and ordinary things become fun and cheerful.

 The motto: “If I can’t dance, I don’t want to participate in your revolution.